Zum Inhalt springen

 The functional requirements for a B2B self-service portal go far beyond a simple online store.
 Customer-specific prices and assortments, multi-level user roles with different permissions (orderer, approver, administrator), budget management at cost center or department level, quick-order forms with part number entry and CSV upload, and reorder functions based on order history are standard requirements in B2B environments.

 Shopware Open Source provides the technical foundations with its Rule Builder and Flow Builder to implement these requirements without expensive license costs.
-Customer group-specific pricing, role-based access control, and automated workflows for order approvals can be realized through standard functionality or extensions.
+Customer group-specific pricing, role-based access control, and automated workflows for order approvals can be realized through standard functionality or individual extensions.

 Quick Ordering